hackclub/jams-bounty/jams/Make_a_Kernel.md

 ### Details:
 _Outcome:_ Create a simple kernel using Zig programming language that displays a message in VGA text mode.

-_Requirements:_ Zig 0.10.1, qemu emulator
+_Requirements:_ Zig 0.10.1, qemu emulator, Linux

 _Language used:_ Zig

 _Customization opportunity:_ Customize the message or modify the VGA text mode color scheme to create a unique visual style for the kernel.

-_Platform Limitations:_ The project can be completed on platforms that support Zig programming language.
+_Platform Limitations:_ The platform has to run Linux, since the kernel is being built onto a Linux-only kernel image

 _Time estimation:_ 1 Hour